m-meingast/Sorting/README.md

 ## Sort Array

 Write a method that implements the sorting algorithm.
-In addition, write another method to print the array to the console.
+In addition, write another method to print the array on the console.

 ## Measure Runtime